msackton/taelgarverse1720/docs/people/sembarans/aldric-tannen.md

 :octicons-location-24:{ .lg .middle } Met by the [Heroes of Cleenseau](<../pcs/cleenseau/heroes-of-cleenseau.md>) on December 4th, 1719 in [Cleenseau](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau/cleenseau.md>), the [Manor of Cleenseau](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/manor-of-cleenseau.md>), the [Barony of Aveil](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/barony-of-aveil.md>)

 Aldric is a jovial fisherman who operates one of the rafts on the River Enst during the summer.
-He's a great source of local knowledge and can regale the players with tales of the river's history and secrets.
+He is perpetually looking for get rich schemes, and notoriously unreliable.